Schroedinger-Hat/youtube-to-anchorfm/README.md

 ## How can I setup for development and use the script locally?

-To run the script locally, you need `python3` and `ffmpeg` to be avaliable in `PATH` which are used by the npm dependency `youtube-dl-exec`.
+To run the script locally, you need `python3` and `ffmpeg` to be available in `PATH` which are used by the npm dependency `youtube-dl-exec`.

 Clone the repository and run `npm ci` to install the exact dependencies that are specified in `package-lock.json`.

 After that, you can edit `episode.json` that is located at the root of this repository.
-It is recommended to specify the id of a short youtube video in `episode.json` for testing.
+It is recommended to specify the id of a short YouTube video in `episode.json` for testing.

-Then, make sure to setup your `.env` file in the root of this repository so you can put the environment variables that you normaly specify in the Github action YAML file.
+Then, make sure to setup your `.env` file in the root of this repository so you can put the environment variables that you normally specify in the GitHub action YAML file.

 To do that, you can copy `.env.sample` into a file with name `.env`.

-Make sure to specify the mandatory environment variables for logging in to Anchorfm, `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.
+Make sure to specify the mandatory environment variables for logging in to Anchor.fm, `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.

 Finally, you can do `npm start` to execute the script.

-## How to upload a YouTube playlist to Anchorfm using this script?
+## How to upload a YouTube playlist to Anchor.fm using this script?

-⚠ WARNING: This Potentialy violates GiHub's Terms of service ⚠
+⚠ WARNING: This Potentially violates GitHub's Terms of service ⚠

 > In particular, any repositories that use GitHub Actions or similar 3rd party services solely to interact with 3rd party websites, to engage in incentivized activities, or for general computing purposes may fall foul of the [GitHub Additional Product Terms (Actions)](https://docs.github.com/github/site-policy/github-terms-for-additional-products-and-features#actions), or the [GitHub Acceptable Use Policies](https://docs.github.com/github/site-policy/github-acceptable-use-policies).
 > Actions should not be used for any activity unrelated to the production, testing, deployment, or publication of the software project associated with the repository where GitHub Actions are used.